peng00bo00/Coursera-Reinforcement-Learning/README.md

 # Coursera-Reinforcement-Learning
-Programming assignments and solutions to Coursera Reinforcement Learning
+Programming assignments and solutions to Coursera Reinforcement Learning Specialization.